jan-van-bergen/CPU-Raytracer/README.md

 ## General

-Two Scene configurations are provided; one only containing a single Sponza mesh to showcase the SBVH, and one containing 5 different moving meshes to showcase the Top Level BVH.
+Two Scene configurations are provided; one only containing a single Sponza mesh to showcase the SBVH, and one containing various  moving meshes to showcase the Top Level BVH and Mesh Instancing.
 You can switch between these by setting the ``SCENE`` define at the top of the Scene.cpp file.

 The Camera can be controlled using WASD for movement and the arrow keys for orientation.
 Shift and Spacebar can be used to move vertically.